-In testing it in gaming, it does really good.
+In gaming, it does really well.
 One of the best tests for a tablet is Asphalt 9 since we have actually seen some other cheap tablets struggle with this game.
 It didn’t have any problem with this game, and it run nice and smoothly with no choppiness.
 With a game like PUBG, the graphic settings were balanced with medium frame rates and it didn’t get choppy or looked bad either.

 Do I Need To Worry About Space?

 Well, in this day and age with technological advancement the 32 Gb storage might not be enough for you if you’re looking to install a lot of apps.
 However, the 512 external memory slot makes up for it.
 So, you shouldn’t be worried about storage if this isn’t going to be a device you’ll be using for work.

 Well, with the price tag of this device, Samsung took out some features such as: